As I watched a dog cross the highway

 I’ve grown old and decrepit,

-keeping my moth clamped shut for forty years.
+keeping my mouth clamped shut for forty years.

 I haven’t been able to find the time

 to say “I love you” in my mother tongue.

 a native dog came to a broken road –

 in this our land the English left to us –

 just now it was, and crossed it …